Bad Breath (Halitosis)

-Bad breath, which is also called halitosis, is a common oral health problem affecting people of all ages.
-Individuals suffering with bad breath may include those with bad oral hygiene habits; the elderly, disabled and young children who have difficulty performing oral hygiene tasks; and people who use mouth appliances (orthodontics) and have dental braces may also struggle with this problem.
-Smokers increase their risk for halitosis and periodontal disease.
-People with tooth decay, kidney disease, impacted teeth, abscessed teeth, periodontal disease and dry mouth are also at risk of developing chronic bad breath.
+Bad breath, also called halitosis, is a common oral health problem affecting people of all ages.
+Individuals suffering with bad breath may include those with bad oral hygiene habits, the elderly, disabled, and young children who have difficulty performing oral hygiene tasks.

+People who use mouth appliances (orthodontics) and have dental braces may also struggle with this problem.
+Smokers increase their risk of halitosis and periodontal disease.
+People with tooth decay, kidney disease, impacted teeth, abscessed teeth, periodontal disease, and dry mouth are also at risk of developing chronic bad breath.

 Who else may experience bad breath?
 Those taking vitamins/supplements, antihistamines and cardiac medications are also prone to bad breath.
-Individuals with a poor diet may also experience bad breath, and foods such as garlic, onions, cabbage, coffee and diet soda can all cause halitosis.
+Individuals with a poor diet may also experience bad breath, and foods such as garlic, onions, cabbage, coffee and diet soda can all contribute to halitosis.

-Bad breath is triggered when air comes into contact with waste produced by bacteria in the mouth, nose or stomach.
+Bad breath is triggered when air flows over the bacteria in the mouth, nose, or stomach.
 Certain nasal conditions also may initiate bad breath.
-For example, the bacteria associated with sinusitis, post-nasal drip and allergies can move from the nose to the back of the tongue, where it remains inactive due to improper saliva flow or dental hygiene.
+For example, the bacteria associated with sinusitis, post-nasal drip, and allergies can move from the nose to the back of the tongue, where it remains inactive due to improper saliva flow or dental hygiene.
 These bacteria produce gases usually containing sulfur compounds known for unpleasant odors.